vuejs/test-utils/README.md

 ## Development

-Get started by running `yarn install`.
-You can run the tests with `yarn test`.
+Get started by running `pnpm install`.
+You can run the tests with `pnpm test`.
 That's it!

 ## Comparison with Vue Test Utils v1 (targeting Vue 2)